 Poet | Author | Founder, March Forth Movement

-It is not a substitute for justice.
-A person can be forgiven and still have to face the consequences of the offense.
-It is deeper than mentally accepting an apology, it reaches down into the depth of the wounds in our souls.
+On a case by case basis, a person can be forgiven and still have to face the consequences, as the offense is sorted through.
+Even Jesus denounced those who had no remorse in Matthew 11:20.
+Forgiveness is deeper than mentally accepting an apology, it reaches down into the depths of the wounds in our souls.

 Forgiveness requires trusting in God with an understanding that this world is fallen, and that we all need to receive it.